-Pumpkin Seeds and Prostate Problems
+Pumpkin Seeds for Prostate Problems and Preventing Hair Loss

-DHT is strongly implicated in prostate cell proliferation, but when delta-7-sterine is present in the diet in large enough amounts, it seems to help minimize the harmful effects of DHT on the prostate.
+DHT is strongly implicated in prostate cell proliferation, but when delta-7-sterine is present in the diet in large enough amounts, it minimizes the harmful effects of this hormone on the prostate.

 Pumpkin seeds contain high levels of phytosterols, including the much studied beta-sitosterol.
-Beta-sitosterol has been shown to block the conversion of testosterone to dihydrotestosterone by inhibiting the enzyme 5-alpha-reductase.
+Beta-sitosterol has been shown to block the conversion of testosterone to DHT by inhibiting the enzyme 5-alpha-reductase.

 In a double-blind placebo-controlled study of treating benign prostatic hyperplasia with phytosterols, BPH symptoms were shown to be ‘significantly improved in the treatment group’ with no side effects noted.

 Zinc is important for proper hormone production, including testosterone.
-It also has antioxidant and anti-inflammatory properties and is said to enhance our immune response.
-All of these are potentially beneficial for a man suffering from an enlarged prostate.
+It also has antioxidant and anti-inflammatory properties and naturally enhances immune response.
+All of these actions are beneficial for a man suffering from an enlarged prostate.

 Pumpkin Seeds and Hair Loss

-DHT causes hair loss in men by shortening the anagen (growth) phase of the hair follicle.
-This can lead to progressively finer and weaker hairs that eventually simply stop growing.
+It causes hair loss in men by shortening the anagen (growth) phase of the hair follicle.
+This can lead to progressively finer and weaker hairs that, over time, simply stop growing.

-While we are supposed to have some DHT, most men would feel a lot better and have fewer health problems if there were less testosterone conversion happening within their bodies.
+While we are supposed to have some DHT, most men would feel a lot better, and have fewer hair loss and prostate problems, if there were less testosterone conversion happening within their bodies.

 In fact, some people go so far as to apply pumpkin seed oil directly to their scalp before bed.
-The idea is to allow the delta-7-sterine, beta-sitosterol, the EFAs and other beneficial nutrients in it to act directly on the hair follicles overnight.
+The idea is to allow the delta-7-sterine, beta-sitosterol, essential fatty acids and other beneficial nutrients to act directly on the hair follicles overnight.